Dr. Brian Harris, Superintendent of Schools

 Throughout his more than 30 years in public education, he has also worked as an administrator in several large and respected schools districts across the Chicago area.
 He was superintendent of School District 200 in Wheaton-Warrenville and was an area superintendent of secondary education and middle school Principal for School District 303 in St. Charles.
 Dr. Harris began his career as a classroom teacher, coach and administrator for schools in Mt.
 Prospect, Yorkville and Waterman.

 Since his return to Barrington 220 as superintendent, Dr. Harris has helped launch several major initiatives across the district, some of which include: extended day kindergarten, the One to World program, blended learning, new start times at all 12 Barrington 220 schools and the Blueprint 220 master facilities plan.
 In March 2020, Dr. Harris thanked the Barrington 220 community for overwhelmingly passing a $147 million referendum that will greatly impact the future of our schools.

 Dr. Harris earned his bachelor’s degree in education from the University of Illinois in Champaign/Urbana and his master’s and doctoral degrees in educational leadership from Northern Illinois University in DeKalb, IL.
 He is often a featured speaker and guest columnist for various conferences and publications.

 Dr. Harris grew up in Tuscola, a small town in central Illinois.
-He and his wife Carol have been married for 30 years.
+He and his wife Carol have been married for more than 30 years.
 They enjoy attending sporting events, watching musical theater and being active with their church.
-The Harris’ have two adult children, Matthew and Brooke, who also attended the University of Illinois in Champaign/Urbana and who both currently reside in the Chicago area.
+The Harris’ have two adult children, Matthew who is married to Grace, and Brooke who is married to Chad.
+Matthew and Brooke also attended the University of Illinois in Champaign/Urbana and both currently reside in the Chicago area.